JonathanHope/emacs-config/README.md

 # Emacs Configuration

 This is my emacs configuration.
 It is primarily used for clojure development.
 The keyboard shortcuts have been remapped to more CUA friendly ones where possible.
-Much of the functionality is inspired by more moder editors like sublime text.
+Much of the functionality is inspired by more modern editors like sublime text.

 ## Packages Used